11 Best Apps to Learn Spanish in 2023 [+Infographics]

 - Possibility to talk to other learners

-- Possibility to contact native speakers, although just through chat
+- Possibility to contact native speakers through chat

 - No tutor

-- Need to pay for a premium to be able to continue with your progress
+- Need to pay a premium plan to continue with your progress

 MosaLingua holds a good ranking when it comes to Spanish language apps.
-Most of its success, in our opinion, lies in its structure.
-There are loads of sub-categories, variety and levels from beginner to advanced.
+Most of its success lies in its structure.
+There are loads of sub-categories, variety, and levels from beginner to advanced.

 Depending on your learning style, this app might be very effective for you.
 The feature that stands out the most with this app is its flashcard tool, the SRS – Spaced Repetition System.
 Sounds cosmic right?

-The app has a built-in list of flashcards you can choose from that will allow you to progress and keep on track, enhancing your long term memory when it comes to useful words and phrases you want to learn.
+The app has a built-in list of flashcards, enhancing your long-term memory when it comes to useful words and phrases you want to learn.
 In fact, these cards contain audio recordings by native speakers, so you can’t mispronounce words.
 Additionally, there’s an option to browse and learn about Spanish grammar rules if you’re looking for further clarification.